Frances Brandon, Duchess of Suffolk & family

 Margaret, Countess of Derby

-Near Frances' tomb lies Margaret, Countess of Derby (died 1596).
-She was the daughter of Frances' only sister Eleanor, Lady Cumberland.
+Near Frances' tomb lies Margaret, Countess of Derby who died on 29th September 1596 and was buried on 22nd October.
+She was the daughter of Frances' only sister Eleanor, who had married Henry Clifford, 2nd Earl of Cumberland.
 Margaret was accused of witchcraft and imprisoned by her cousin Elizabeth I in 1590.
-She was released but forbidden to attend Court or live with her husband Henry (Stanley), Earl of Derby.
+She was released but forbidden to attend Court or live with her husband Henry (Stanley), Earl of Derby, whom she had married at the Chapel Royal in Whitehall in 1555.
 Her grave is unmarked.

 Further reading for Frances, her parents and daughters